 Anna Purcell is a second-year law student from Watertown, New York.
 She graduated from NYU in 2014 with a bachelor’s degree in English, and then completed a master’s degree in English from Columbia University in 2015.
 Prior to law school, Anna worked as an investigator for a public defender in DC.
 During her 1L summer, she interned for the Colorado State Public Defender.
 In her spare time, she enjoys trail running, mountain biking, hiking with her dog, and cooking vegan food.
 Interests: Public Defense; Environmental Law; Animal Rights.

 Spencer Ryan is a second-year law student from Mamaroneck, NY.
 He graduated from Princeton University in 2012 with a Bachelor’s degree from the Woodrow Wilson School of Public and International Affairs.
 This past summer Spencer interned at the United States Attorney’s Office for the Eastern District of New York.
-Interests: Criminal Law.
+At UVA, he is involved with the Virginia Innocence Project, serves on the student board of the Law and Public Service Program, and is a Peer Advisor.
+Interests: Criminal Law; Criminal Justice Reform.

 Nathan is a second-year law student from Fairfax, Virginia.
 He graduated from Wheaton College in 2014.
 Last summer he interned at the Charlottesville-Albemarle Public Defender’s Office.
 He hopes to pursue a career as a public defender.
 Interests: Public Defense; Criminal Justice Reform; Criminal Law.